 - Straight Up Chicago Investor [Mark Ainley & Tom Shallcross]

-Before I started using MOOC, I thought the only way to get a great education is go to a university.
-Now, I can find the best teachers in almost every subject possible.
+I have often thought about my next steps in education.
+I thought the only way to get a great education is go to a university.
+I’ve been cautions because many people go to grad school not quite sure why they are there.
+I have never had a crystal clear path that absolutley required an additional degree.
+It is too expensive in time, money and opportunity cost.
+Now, I can find the best teachers in almost every subject possible through focused courses.
 I use a combination of free and paid courses, here is a list of the ones I focus on:

 - The Great Courses